CMU-Robotics-Club/RoboBuggy2/README.md

         docker exec -it robobuggy2-main-1

 - Now you should be presented with a bash CLI as you're used to.
+Then run `source ros_entrypoint.sh`.

 ### ROS
 - Navigate to the `rb_ws` workspace.
 This is where all ROS and Python programs will live.